Guasacaca/tadah/README.md

 Usage in sbt: run \<filename>

-The Main class is in Tasks
+The Main class is in Tasks.

 Assumptions made:

 1. Links that don't have defined the tasks/nodes related to them, BEFORE the respective link creation, will be ignored.